Azure/iot-central-python-client/README.md

 *   [py3_eventhub_logger](samples/py3_eventhub_logger.py) - Redirect logs to Azure Event Hub (Python 3.7+)

-**The following samples are legacy samples**, they use the sycnhronous API intended for use with Python 2.7, or in compatibility scenarios with later versions.
+**The following samples are legacy samples**, they work with the sycnhronous API intended for use with Python 2.7, or in compatibility scenarios with later versions.
 We recommend you use the asynchronous API and Python3 samples above instead.

 *   [py2](samples/py2.py) - Sending telemetry and receiving properties and commands with device connected through **symmetric key** (Python 2.7+)